The Sidney Greats lecture series aims to provide the College community with introductions to great texts, ideas, figures and events.

 Michaelmas 2013

-• Prof. Rosamond McKitterick (Sidney Sussex) - Charlemagne
+• Prof. Rosamond McKitterick (Sidney) - Charlemagne

 • Prof. Richard Staley (Gonville and Caius College) - Einstein

-• Dr Emma Gilby (Sidney Sussex) - Descartes
+• Dr Emma Gilby (Sidney) - Descartes

 • Prof. Sir Geoffrey Lloyd (Needham Research Institute) - Chinese Science